OpenCalib/SensorX2car/camera2car/README.md

 # Introduction
-Camera2car pose calibration via vanishing point and horizon line detection.
+Camera pose calibration uses vanishing point and horizon line detection.
 Both automatic and manual calibration approaches are provided.

 ## Automatic calibration
 We design a network to predict vanishing point and horizon line on a single image.
 The code is based on the implementations of [**CTRL-C: Camera calibration TRansformer with Line-Classification**](https://github.com/jwlee-vcl/CTRL-C).